September 30, 2013

 The policy, as I was taught while training the elite security guards of Jerusalem is: Block, create distance, and shoot to kill.
 Anything other than this will put you and others in grave danger.

 No one in our current investigation questioned why did Michael not attempt a disarm.
 He moved away.
-As we always teach in our knife disarm lessons, seminars and DVD's– first choice is simply to get away.
+As we always teach in our knife defense lessons, seminars and DVD's– first choice is simply to get away.
 If someone is pointing a knife at you and you have time and ability to get away – do so!
 Do not be concerned with your " Street Creds ", Do not lunge in and try to grab the knife from the attacker.
 Do not attempt a disarm.
 As the headlines of our paper read – Why did he not shoot him?
+No one asked, 'why did he not disarm him'.

 "Haim Ben Hor, manager of the dept of security and safety, reacted: 'The incident was supposed to end with the terrorist being fired upon.
 There was no problem with the security guards guns, no jamming or other technical problems occurred.
 The problem was a human error and this will be fully investigated and conclusions will be drawn."